 If my child is a camper that week, can I visit them in their cabin?

-We prefer if you allow the cabin leaders to retain full leadership of your child during their week at camp unless there is a pre-arranged exception (e.g. your child is diabetic and requires a nighttime needle for insulin).
-When parents visit the cabins, it can sometimes be more upsetting to the campers as it reminds them that they are not at home.
+We ask that you allow the cabin leaders to retain full leadership of your child during their week at camp unless there is a pre-arranged exception (e.g. your child is diabetic and requires a nighttime needle for insulin).
+When parents visit the cabins, it can sometimes be upsetting to the other campers as it reminds them that they are not at home.
 Your child will get to see you throughout the day at meal times and will be excited to tell you all about their adventures.